onema/LambdaMailer/README.md

 for more information.

 ### Lambda Mailer Forwarder
-The forwarder allows you to receive messages sent by a SES rule set via SNS.
+The forwarder allows you to receive messages sent by a SES rule set.

 The forwarder will receive emails sent to the given address and forward them to the associated email addresses.